MIRACUM will challenge the data integration centres with three Use Cases

 The amount of patient data (clinical, longitudinal, omics) is growing continuously.
 These data must be brought together and analysed coherently to identify relevant treatment patterns and generate actionable knowledge.
 This dissemination and translation of predictive modelling research findings into healthcare delivery is still challenging – despite the progresses in predictive modelling research within the recent years.
 To tap the full potential of these patient data treasures, we first want to demonstrate how to develop, train and evaluate predictive models.
 This will be done by using machine learning approaches, including deep learning on federated data repositories.
 In a second step, we will evaluate how to implement them as decision support tools for physicians in the daily routine care processes.
 A first focus will be on Asthma/COPD as well as brain tumour cases.

-Next-generation sequencing technologies have facilitated in-depth characterization of tumour samples.
-Using this technology, it is now possible to identify so-called „driver mutations“ for many tumour types, that trigger different therapeutic routes.
-However, the enormous, rapidly increasing number of potentially relevant mutations and the even higher amount of studies, that examine the relevance for tumour treatment, complicates the easy transition of research findings to clinical health care.
-In addition, it is still not evaluated how in-depth molecular tumour characterization and targeted treatment contributes to cancer patients´ outcome.
-To answer this question, several clinical trials have been started to test the implementation of Molecular Tumour Boards (MTBs) and measure the effectiveness of personalized treatment strategies for patient outcome.
+Next-generation sequencing technologies have facilitated in-depth characterization of tumor samples.
+Using this technology, it is now possible to identify so-called „driver mutations“ for many tumor types, that trigger different therapeutic routes.
+However, the enormous, rapidly increasing number of potentially relevant mutations and the even higher amount of studies, that examine the relevance for tumor treatment, complicates the easy transition of research findings to clinical health care.
+In addition, it is still not evaluated how in-depth molecular tumor characterization and targeted treatment contributes to cancer patients´ outcome.
+To answer this question, several clinical trials have been started to test the implementation of Molecular Tumor Boards (MTBs) and measure the effectiveness of personalized treatment strategies for patient outcome.
 In the MIRACUM conceptual phase, we have already analysed and published the clinical experiences and attitudes towards genome-guided support within eight MIRACUM university hospitals.
 We also looked on activities, processes and IT solutions at all MIRACUM sites to gain a comprehensive understanding of the requirements and the processes involved in MTBs across these institutions.
 We plan to establish a generic framework supporting all steps from the analysis of omics data, their interpretation leading to a final therapy decision in the MTBs, and its documentation in the electronic health records at all MIRACUM partner hospitals.
 MIRACUM patient visualization modules will be implemented in the MTB platform for state-of-the-art presentation of total mutational burden and annotated mutations within a signal pathway of interest.

 Hinderer M, Boeker M, Wagner SA, Binder H, Ückert F, Newe S, Hülsemann JL, Neumaier M, Schade-Brittinger C, Acker T, Prokosch HU, Sedlmayr B. The experience of physicians in pharmacogenomic clinical decision support within eight German University Hospitals.
 Pharmacogenomics.
 2017 Jun;18(8):773-785.
 Epub Jun 8. doi: 10.2217/pgs-2017-0027.
 PMID: 28593816